Qiskit/ecosystem/docs/overview.md

-All the check ups are declared in [`resources/checks.toml`](https://github.com/Qiskit/ecosystem/blob/main/resources/checks.toml), which is the single source of truth: the [catalog below](#the-check-up-catalog) and every project page are generated from it.
+All the check ups are declared in [`resources/checks.toml`](https://github.com/Qiskit/ecosystem/blob/main/resources/checks.toml), which is the single source of truth: the [check up list](checkups.md) and every project page are generated from it.
 Most check ups also declare a `checker`, which is the [PyTest](https://docs.pytest.org) test that implements them, under [`ecosystem/validation/`](https://github.com/Qiskit/ecosystem/tree/main/ecosystem/validation).
 For instance, `[G07]` is implemented by `test_github.py::test_G07`.

 ### Importance and cure period

-The importance of a check up sets its **cure period**: how many days a member can keep failing it before losing its membership.
+Every check up has a **cure period**: how many days a member can keep failing it before losing its membership.
+A cure period of _0 days_ means the check up has to pass at all times, while _no deadline_ (`cure_period_in_days = -1`) means the opposite: the check up shows up as pending, so the project is [_Under revision_](status.md#under-revision), but it never retires the project on its own.

-A cure period of _none_ means the check up has to pass at all times, while _no deadline_ (`cure_period_in_days = -1`) means the opposite: the check up shows up as pending, so the project is [_Under revision_](status.md#under-revision), but it never retires the project on its own.
+The cure period is a property of the check up, and most check ups do not state one: they take the default of their importance level.

 {{ read_raw('docs/assets/checkup-importance.md') }}

-A single check up can override the cure period of its importance level; those are marked with a :warning: in the [catalog](#the-check-up-catalog).
+The cure period each check up ends up with is in the [check up list](checkups.md).

 ### Categories

 {{ read_raw('docs/assets/checkup-categories.md') }}

-### When the check ups run
+### When automation runs

-Check ups are run by [GitHub Actions](https://github.com/Qiskit/ecosystem/tree/main/.github/workflows), never by hand:
+All the automation run by [GitHub Actions](https://github.com/Qiskit/ecosystem/tree/main/.github/workflows):

 - **Daily**, `Daily | Update member data` refreshes the data that the check ups look at (GitHub repository activity, PyPI and Julia package metadata, ...) and commits it into the project files.
   This is why a fix in a project can take a day to be visible, and a release can take a day to be noticed.